 Choosing Your Base

 My recommendation: Start in Antigua for your first 3 months.
-It’s the safest, most walkable, and has the most established expat community.
+It’s the safest, most walkable, and has the most established international community.
 Once you know what you want, you can move anywhere.

 Your First Week

-1. Get a SIM card at the airport.
+- Get a SIM card at the airport.
 Tigo or Claro — both work.
 Tigo has slightly better data coverage.
+See our phone plans comparison.

-4. Buy water.
+- Buy water.
 Never drink tap water.
 Buy garrafones (5-gallon jugs) or bottled water.
+Our water safety guide has the full rundown on what is safe to drink and where.

 What Nobody Tells You